 The complaint listed 30 USAID grants to Oxfam between October 2013 and September 2017, amounting to over $53 million in funds.

 The U.S. initially declined to intervene and exercise its statutory right to take over the case, and on Sept.
 20, 2019 told the court it planned to file a motion to dismiss.
 Oxfam later told the New Humanitarian that “We are aware of the lawsuit and reject the allegation made in it.”

 The argument that any assistance or support to the Palestinian Authority is material support, despite the fact that it is not on the terrorist list, attempts to stretch the law beyond the limits of how it is currently applied.
 The U.S. government has provided funding to the Palestinian Authority in the same time frame that Oxfam supported the GUPAP program.
 If TZAC’s reasoning is taken to its logical conclusion, the U.S. government has violated its own material support prohibition, as have any other entities that have done business with or worked with the PA.
 That may explain why the U.S. declined to intervene in the case.

 Motion to Dismiss

-The memorandum in support of the U.S. Attorney’s motion argued that the government has discretion to seek dismissal under its law enforcement powers.
+The memorandum argued that the government has discretion to seek dismissal under its law enforcement powers.
 In addition, the government argued that allowing TZAC to proceed with the case would “impose a substantial burden on government resources” and interfere “with government policies and the administration of its programs” and “implicate the Government’s foreign policy positions and international aid programs.”
 The government notes that a relator’s “subjective disagreement with the Government’s investigative strategy and ultimate decision does not provide the Court with a basis to second-guess the Government’s decision to dismiss the case.” [p.13]

-The government further argues that the court should avoid decisions that could impair the governments decisions in foreign policy and national security.
-It argues [p.
+The government further argued that the court should avoid decisions that could impair the governments decisions in foreign policy and national security.
+It said [p.
 12]: